70 firefighters tackle blaze at car garage near Tube station

 The District and Piccadilly Tube lines, which both travel through Acton Town, are affected due to the fire.

-LFB said it is likely firefighters will remain at the scene through the night.
+LFB said it is likely firefighters will remain at the scene through the night, while British Transport Police Network Response said, just before 9.20pm, that Acton Town underground station is closed until further notice.

 Register for free to continue reading